International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 # Component Certification

-In order to secure the intended cross-company information exchange, the core components to be used in the IDS must provide the required functionality and level of security.
-As such, the certification of core components focuses on interoperability and security, while aiming to strengthen the development and maintenance process of these components.

-To build this trust in a structured way, the International Data Spaces has established a well-defined process for core component certification.
+Trustful cross-company information exchange requires secure Software and Hardware components.
+All core IDS components have to meet a list of certification criteria to proof the provision of the required functionality, interoperability and level of security.
+The evaluation of certification criteria is conducted in the IDS Core Component Certification.
 An in-depth description of the certification process, and how it applies to the key elements of the IDS architecture, can be found in Part 3 of the White Paper Certification[^5].
 Access to the core component certification